 Join us for Fall Programming: Fall Family Day at Borland Garden and the Clay Project’s virtual 6-week family camp

-Join us October 4th from 4:00-5:30 for Fall Family Day, an afternoon at Borland Garden in East Liberty.
-Activities include storytelling, art making, yoga and snacks!
+Join us Sunday October 4th from 4:00-5:30 for Fall Family Day, an afternoon at Borland Garden in East Liberty.
+Activities include traditional Storytelling with Lenora “Lee” Dingus, Haudenosaunee/ Seneca Nation, and art making, ecology, and yoga!
 This event will be set up mindfully in the garden to assure social distancing.
-Registration will be capped at 40 spots.
 All are welcome.
 This is a kick-off event for Fall Programming with The Clay Project. **Social distancing and mask wearing required.
 Free masks and sanitizer available.**

 Borland Garden is located in East Liberty at the corner of Black Street and North Beatty Street.

 If you are enrolled in the Fall Clay Project, you can pick up your first camp material kit at this event!

 COST: In order to promote economic justice, Art in the Garden uses a sliding scale fee.
 There is a $5 – $20 suggested donation for families.